MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-212.md

 5. Take a look at the **SRGSColor.xml** file in the **StreamingAssets** folder.
 * The SRGS design spec can be found on the W3C website [here](https://www.w3.org/TR/speech-grammar/).
 * In our SRGS file, we have three types of rules:
     * A rule which lets you say one color from a list of twelve colors.
     * Three rules which listen for a combination of the color rule and one of the three shapes.
     * The root rule, colorChooser, which listens for any combination of the three "color + shape" rules.
 The shapes can be said in any order and in any amount from just one to all three.
-This is the only rule that is listened for, as it's specified as the root rule at the top of the file in the initial <grammar> tag.
+This is the only rule that is listened for, as it's specified as the root rule at the top of the file in the initial &lt;grammar&gt; tag.

 **Build and Deploy**
 * Rebuild the application in Unity, then build and deploy from Visual Studio to experience the app on HoloLens.